-As pointed out by Politifact.com, Medicare still covers cancer treatments for a certain portion of this country's 65-and-over population (as well as some younger people with disabilities), just as it has for decades.
+Politifact.com points out that Medicare still covers cancer treatments for some of this country's 65-and-over population, just as it has for decades.

 Truth: No, it does not.
-As was the case with Medicare, the ACA pretty much ignores TRICARE--which provides health coverage to active duty members of the military, as well as retirees, survivors, and dependents.
+Just like Medicare, the ACA ignores TRICARE--which provides health coverage to active duty members of the military, plus retirees, survivors, and dependents.
 As a result, that program's beneficiaries haven't seen any changes to the amounts or kinds of coverage they receive.

 Truth: Actually, a small subset of the population is exempted from this noteworthy ACA requirement, but people of the Muslim faith aren't included in it.

-Instead, the law's "religious conscience exemption" is aimed at groups like the Old Order Amish that disavow all forms of insurance, according to both FactCheck.org and Politifact.com.
+The law's "religious conscience exemption" is aimed at groups like the Old Order Amish that disavow insurance, according to both FactCheck.org and Politifact.com.

 Truth: It depends on how you define small business.
 Businesses with more than 50 full-time employees (FTEs) are required by the Affordable Care Act to either offer health coverage to their workers, or pay a fine.
 However, businesses with fewer than 50 full-time employees are exempt from this provision.

 It also can't really be said that small employers are being forced to use the insurance exchanges that have been mentioned throughout this article.
-After all, those businesses are free to stick with purchasing whatever plans they want to offer to their staffers directly through an insurance company, or they can turn to the government's Small Business Health Options Program (SHOP).
+Those businesses are free to purchase whatever plans they want directly through an insurance company.
+They can also turn to the government's Small Business Health Options Program (SHOP).

-At that time, businesses with more than 50 FTEs who fail to provide an adequate amount of health coverage will face annual fines of $2,000 or more per FTE (although the first 30 such employees are excluded from the calculation).
+Businesses with more than 50 FTEs who don't provide health coverage will face annual fines of $2,000 or more per FTE.

 Truth: Here's another misunderstanding that has been around for some time now.
-According to FactCheck.org, though, the government does attempt to verify the income information that's listed on applications for federal subsidies that are related to the Affordable Care Act.
+FactCheck.org says the government tries to verify the income information that's listed on applications for federal subsidies that are related to the ACA.

 In fact, it compares what's included on these applications with information pulled from a person's previous tax returns and other such sources.

-Truth: A lot of people have taken the "individual mandate" portion of this law to mean that they have to buy health insurance through the government-operated exchanges even if they're already covered by Medicare.
+Truth: Many have taken the "individual mandate" to mean they must buy health insurance through the exchanges even if they're already covered by Medicare.